NervanaSystems/ngraph/doc/sphinx/source/howto/derive-for-training.rst

 with nGraph.

-Additionally, and to provide a more complete walk-through that *also* trains the "trainable" model, our example includes the use of a simple data loader for the MNIST data.
+Additionally, and to provide a more complete walk-through that *also* trains the trainable model, our example includes the use of a simple data loader for the MNIST data.

 * :ref:`model_overview`